Venetian bombardments of the Beylik of Tunis: 1785

-In January, when the 2 xebecs sailed for Tunis, the Nettuno was nearly wrecked near Palermo and had to cut away her masts; the Cupido then returned to Trapani and was sent in February to take new gear to her consort.
+In January, the two xebecs sailed for Tunis.
+Nettuno was nearly wrecked near Palermo and had to cut away her masts, so Cupido returned to Trapani.
+In February, Cupido set out again to take new gear to her consort.
 At the same time, on 11 February 1785, Emo sailed for Malta with the Fama, Concordia, and Palma.
 He returned to Trapani on 22 March, and on 6 April the whole fleet again put to sea.
-The Concordia and Distruzione were off La Goulette on 13 April, and the rest followed four days later, but left again for Trapani on 1 May after an unsuccessful attempt at negotiation.
+The Concordia and Distruzione were off La Goulette on 13 April, and the rest followed four days later.
+They left again for Trapani on 1 May after an unsuccessful attempt at negotiation.

 Sousse and Sfax

 Arriving at Trapani on 7 May, Emo was again at sea from the 12 May to 8 June, and then leaving there on 21 June entered Malta two days later.
 He was joined by the 70-gun ship Eolo on the 30th, and started for Sousse on 11 July with the Fama, Eolo, Concordia, Palma, the two bomb-vessels and two other small craft.
-Arriving there on 20 July he was again hampered by bad weather, but his bomb-vessels were able to fire on the city in the nights of the 21 July, 27 July and 31 July—4 August.
-A good deal of damage was done, but the result was not altogether satisfactory, although more than 400 large bombs were thrown.
-On 6 August Emo left Sousse and moved south to Sfax, sending the Eolo back to Trapani with the sick, and the Concordia to watch La Goulette.
+Arriving there on 20 July, he was again hampered by bad weather, but his bomb-vessels were able to fire on the city in the nights of the 21 July, 27 July and 31 July to 4 August.
+A good deal of damage was done, but the result was not altogether satisfactory given that more than 400 large bombs were thrown.
+On 6 August, Emo left Sousse and moved south to Sfax, sending the Eolo back to Trapani with the sick, and the Concordia to watch La Goulette.
 He reached Sfax six days later and bombarded it on the 15th and 16th with much the same result as before.
 He left on 18 August, had to anchor at the Kerkennah Islands till 23 August, and reached Trapani again on 1 September.